ipragmatech/pods-export-csv/readme.txt

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'
-2. Search for 'Pods Export Csv'
+2. Search for 'Advance Pods Export CSV'
-3. Activate Pods Export Csv from your Plugins page.
+3. Activate Advance Pods Export CSV from your Plugins page.

 = From WordPress.org =

 1. Download Advanced Pods Export Csv.
 2. Upload the 'pods-export-csv' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate Pods Export Csv from your Plugins page.
+3. Activate Advance Pods Export CSV from your Plugins page.

 = From Github =